4Semantics: IDP Software Vendor

 - SensID Label classifies incoming documents and presents them alongside the original document view, allowing reviewers to validate classification decisions in context rather than against abstracted metadata.

-- SensID Anonymize masks sensitive fields before documents enter downstream workflows, addressing compliance requirements in financial services and healthcare without requiring a separate redaction tool.
+- SensID Anonymize masks sensitive fields before documents enter downstream workflows, addressing GDPR, PSD2, and KRI compliance requirements in financial services without requiring a separate redaction tool.

-- Multi-channel data extraction standardizes inputs arriving from email, portals, and other sources into a single data stream - relevant for organizations managing supplier or customer communications across fragmented channels.
+- Multi-channel data extraction standardizes inputs arriving from email, portals, and other sources into a single data stream for organizations managing supplier or customer communications across fragmented channels.

 Cognitive Hand extends automation beyond the document boundary.
 Where SensID handles structured extraction, Cognitive Hand targets the clerical steps that follow: copying values between systems, navigating legacy interfaces, and completing repetitive desktop sequences.
 The combination positions 4Semantics closer to agentic document processing than to traditional OCR-first platforms, though no independent benchmarks or third-party accuracy figures have been published.